h2oai/h2ogpt/docs/FAQ.md

 ### Adding Models

 You can choose any Hugging Face model or quantized GGML model file in h2oGPT.
+Hugging Face models are automatically downloaded to the Hugging Face .cache folder (in home folder).

+#### Hugging Face

 Hugging Face models are passed via `--base_model` in all cases, with an extra `--load_gptq` for GPTQ models or an extra `--load_awq` for AWQ models, e.g., by [TheBloke](https://huggingface.co/TheBloke).
 For example, for AutoGPTQ:
 ```bash